lars-frogner/Backstaff/README.md

 Currently the available features are:
 * `cli`: A module exposing a command line interface (CLI) for applying the various tools in the library.
 This feature is included by default, but can be disabled if you only want to use the API.
+* `statistics`: Support for printing snapshot statistics.
+This feature is included by default.
+Disabling it will remove the `snapshot-inspect-statistics` subcommand from the CLI.
 * `netcdf`: Support for reading and writing snapshot data in the [NetCDF](https://www.unidata.ucar.edu/software/netcdf/) format (using the [CF conventions](http://cfconventions.org/)).
 * `hdf5`: Support for the [HDF5](https://www.hdfgroup.org/solutions/hdf5/) format, in particular for writing field line data using the [H5Part](https://dav.lbl.gov/archive/Research/AcceleratorSAPP/) conventions.
 * `json`: Support for serialization of certain output, like traced field lines, into JSON format.